steforster/Remact.Net/README.md

 * Fully support bidirectional models: client-server / server-client / publish-subscribe
 * Strongly typed interfaces
 * High throughput on Linux and Windows: More than 5000 request/respose pairs per second between processes.
-  Remact.Net is much faster on Linux and much more interoperable than its predecesor [AsyncWcfLib](http://sourceforge.net/projects/asyncwcflib/).
+  Remact.Net is much faster on Linux and much more interoperable than its predecessor [AsyncWcfLib](http://sourceforge.net/projects/asyncwcflib/).

 ### Related work